 Discussion

 In this study, we found that the same causes and age groups that held back Danish life expectancy in 1975-1995, especially for females, also held back lifespan equality in the same period.
-This suggests important social development, but also a clear policy target.
-Although lifespan inequality has been reduced and life expectancy has increased since the late 1990s, Denmark still lags its Scandinavian counterparts, despite similarities in social and healthcare systems.
+Although lifespan inequality has declined and life expectancy has increased since the late 1990s, Denmark still lags its Scandinavian counterparts, despite similarities in social and healthcare systems.
 The comparison with Sweden suggests that Denmark can now reduce inequality in lifespans and increase life expectancy through the same policy targets: cancer and infant mortality.
+This suggests an important social development, but also a clear policy target.

-Reducing lifespan inequality cannot be the only policy goal, since this would neglect the interests of those who have already lived to higher ages: The effect of mortality reduction on lifespan inequality is large and negative at age zero, decreases with increasing age, and reverses at a unique threshold age, so that mortality reductions above this threshold age increase lifespan inequality.(5, 35) Therefore, the causes that extend lifespan and the causes that reduce inequality are not necessarily the same.(36) Smoking-related mortality is a clear example of this.
-In Denmark, life expectancy stagnated over the 1975-1995 period because mortality reduction from most causes of death were offset by mortality increase from smoking-related causes.
-These increases in smoking-related had a smaller net impact on lifespan inequality compared to life expectancy over the same period, since smoking-related mortality occurred below and above the threshold age.
+Reducing lifespan inequality cannot be the only policy goal, since this would neglect the interests of those who have already lived to higher ages: The effect of mortality reduction on lifespan inequality is large and negative at age zero, decreases with increasing age, and reverses at a unique threshold age, so that mortality reductions above this threshold age increase lifespan inequality.(5, 35) Therefore, the causes that extend average lifespan and the causes that reduce lifespan inequality are not necessarily the same.(36) Smoking-related mortality is a clear example of this.
+In Denmark, life expectancy stagnated over the 1975-1995 period because mortality reduction from most causes of death was offset by mortality increase from smoking-related causes.
+These increases in smoking-related mortality had a smaller net impact on lifespan inequality compared to life expectancy over the same period, since smoking-related mortality occurred both below and above the threshold age.
 By the latest period 1995-2014, however, reduction in smoking-related mortality was comparatively more important for decreases in lifespan inequality (19.4%) than increases in life expectancy (11.2%).
-In general, the impact of smoking on lifespan inequality is dependent on both the age of smokers compared to non-smokers (the maturity of the smoking epidemic), as well as the actual impact of smoking on mortality at different ages.(17) Similar to what was found in a comparison of G7 countries ,(36) reductions in injuries and child mortality were relatively more important for lifespan inequality decrease than for life expectancy increase.(13, 14)
+In general, the impact of smoking on lifespan inequality is dependent on both the age of smokers compared to non-smokers (the maturity of the smoking epidemic), as well as the actual impact of smoking on mortality at different ages.(17) Similar to what was found in a comparison of G7 countries ,(36) reductions in injuries and child mortality were relatively more important for lifespan inequality decrease than for life expectancy increase.

+In the 1975-1995 period, non-smoking cancers also contributed (albeit to a small extent) to reductions in life expectancy and increases in lifespan inequality.
+The conservative definition of smoking-related cancers in this paper is one explanation for this phenomenon.
+Competing risks is another: people who previously died of other causes could die of cancer, and these increased cancer rates would show up as holding back life expectancy.
+In this respect, we note that non-smoking related cancer was on the rise also in Sweden, so it is likely not a phenomenon specific to Denmark.
+Specifically for Danish females, other risk-taking behavior may have led to increased cancer rates in general.(13, 14)